forkymcforkface/RGUI-Pi/README.md

 - Download [OS4](https://www.rgb-pi.com/#os) and burn to a normal USB drive (not sd card), insert into Pi5 USB port.
 - Turn on the Pi5 with both the SD card and the USB drive plugged in and wait for the migration to complete (about 2mins)
 - Here is a [video of the process](https://youtu.be/CJom1TIRI6g)
-- For audio in OS4 UI, You Must use a USB DAC that shows up as 'Headphone' in aslamixer [this specific USB audio DAC](https://a.co/d/2eTi2mp) works for me.
+- For audio in OS4 UI (games work with any DAC), You Must use a USB Audio DAC that shows up as 'Headphone' in aslamixer [this specific USB audio DAC](https://a.co/d/2eTi2mp) works for me.
 Some people have tried other DACs with some success.

 ------------------------
 **How to change settings for different hats, cables**
-- After migrating OS4 scan for games with just the sd card.
+- After migrating OS4 scan for games before mounting a drive.
 Open ports and there are options there to change to
   - Lo-tech 24bit vga888 (also supports retrotink ultimate)
   - VGA666 (does not display full 18bit colors)
   - RGB-Pi cable (full 18bit color)
 - You must run the pi zero2 Pi3 script if you are running on those systems.
 - USB Audio Dac required even for Pi Zero2, Pi3, Pi4.
 Can probably be fixed, but pi5 is the focus.
 ------------------------